adobe/json-formula/README.md

 # json-formula: A Query Language for JSON with Spreadsheet Functions

-This project hosts an implementation of a expression grammar that operates on JSON documents.
+This project hosts an implementation of an expression grammar that operates on JSON documents.
 The grammar is a mashup of [OpenFormula](https://docs.oasis-open.org/office/v1.2/os/OpenDocument-v1.2-os-part2.html) and the [JMESPath](https://jmespath.org/) query language.